3M22 Zircon: Design

 3M22 was believed in 2017 to be a maneuvering, winged hypersonic cruise missile with a lift-generating center body.
-A booster stage with solid-fuel engines accelerates it to supersonic speeds, after which a scramjet motor with liquid-fuel (Detsilin) (JP-10 jet fuel equivalent) in the second stage accelerates it to hypersonic speeds.
+A booster stage with solid-fuel engines accelerates it to supersonic speeds, after which a scramjet motor with liquid fuel (Detsilin) (JP-10 jet fuel equivalent) in the second stage accelerates it to hypersonic speeds.

+However, subsequent analysis in 2026 of Zircon wreckage by the Ukrainian Scientific Research Institute of Forensic Expertise, indicated no presence of a scramjet or liquid fuel, and that the missile appears to be a traditional ballistic or quasi-ballistic missile using a two-stage solid rocket motor.
+Neither existing imagery nor Russian patents on the missile indicate the presence of the air-duct required for a scramjet operation; further patent activity form NPO MAshinostroyeniya and NPO Iskra has supported solid rocket motors incorporating arrangements for aerodynamic-control equipment around the exhaust system, consistent with a traditional solid-fueled rocket motor found on a ballistic missile.
+According to reporting from The War Zone, recovered Zircon debris included a part of a solid-propellant rocket motor associated with Zircon’s second stage rather than simply its launch booster (which would be required on a true scramjet-powered cruise missile to bring it up to operating speed).

 The missile's range is estimated to be 135 to 270 nmi at low level, and up to 400 nmi in a semi-ballistic trajectory; average range is around 400-450 km.
 According to Russian media (2017), the longest possible range is 540 nmi and for this purpose a new fuel was created.
-Some internet sources even claim the range of missile can reach 1,000 - 2,000 km, depending on the type of target.
+Some internet sources claim the range of missile can even reach 1,000–2,000 km, depending on the type of target.
 Russian media sources claim that its speed and precision would make it more lethal to large targets such as aircraft carriers.

-Tsirkon can travel at a speed of 8 Mach.
-This has led to concerns that it could stand a higher chance at penetrating existing naval defence systems.
-Because it flies at hypersonic speeds within the atmosphere, air pressure in front of it forms a plasma cloud as it moves, absorbing radio waves and making it more difficult to detect by radar systems (plasma stealth) during its hypersonic cruise phase.
-However, this also blinds any radar or IR seeker on the missile, meaning it has likely slowed to a speed short of Mach 5-6 in its terminal phase to strike a moving target (such as a warship); as well as generates an enormous IR signature, making it extremely easy to detect and track by EO/IR sensors.
+Zircon's speed has lead to claims that it could stand a higher chance of penetrating existing naval defence systems.
+At high speeds within the atmosphere, air pressure in front of a missile forms a plasma cloud as it moves, absorbing radio waves and blinding any radar or IR seeker on the missile, requiring it to slow to a speed of Mach 5–6 or lower in its terminal phase to strike a target (such as a warship) and generates an enormous IR signature, making it extremely easy to detect and track by EO/IR sensors.
 According to the Royal United Services Institute, kinetic energy is the single best predictor of lethality against large targets (more so than warhead size), and thus the high speed of missile would seem to make it an optimal vector of attack against larger vessels.

-3M22 exchanges information in flight and can be controlled by commands if necessary.

 A ground-launched version of Zircon, based on a wheeled carrier similar to the SS-C-5, was developed after the naval version.